-- Defensive wounds commonly on the forearm, upper arm, back of the leg, hands or feet - Clusters of bruises on the upper arm, outside of the thigh or on the body - Bruises with dots of blood under the skin - A bruised scalp and swollen eyes from hair being pulled violently - Bruises in the shape of a hand or object - Bruises on non-mobile babies.

-Burns or scalds:
+Definition: Indicators: A form of abuse which may involve: Bruises: Hitting Commonly on the head but also on the ear, pack or post group (abdomen, back and Shaking neck or soft areas (abdomen, back and buttocks) Throwing Defensive wounds commonly on the Poisoning forearm, upper arm, back of the leg, hands Burning or scalding or feet Drowning Clusters of bruises on the upper arm, outside of the thigh or on the body Suffocating or otherwise causing physical harm to a child.
+Bruises with dots of blood under the skin Physical harm may also be caused when a A bruised scalp and swollen eyes from hair being pulled violently parent or carer fabricates the symptoms Bruises in the shape of a hand or object of, or deliberately induces, illness in a child (Fabricated induced illness FII) Bruises on non-mobile babies.
+Burns or scalds: Can be from hot liquids, hot objects, flames, chemicals, or electricity

-- Can be from hot liquids, hot objects, flames, chemicals, or electricity - These may be on the hands, back, shoulders or buttocks.
+- These may be on the hands, back, shoulders or buttocks.
 Scalds in particular may be on lower limbs, both arms and/or both legs - A clear edge to the burn or scald - Sometimes in the shape of an implement for example, a circular cigarette burn - Multiple burns or scalds.